New Zealand foreshore and seabed controversy

 The New Zealand foreshore and seabed controversy is a debate in the politics of New Zealand.
-It concerns the ownership of the country's foreshore and seabed, with many Māori groups claiming that Māori have a rightful claim to title.
+It concerns the ownership of the country's foreshore and seabed, with many Māori groups claiming that Māori have a rightful claim to title (indigenous title).
 These claims are based around historical possession and the Treaty of Waitangi.
 On 18 November 2004, the New Zealand Parliament passed a law which deems the title to be held by the Crown.
 This law, the Foreshore and Seabed Act 2004, was enacted on 24 November 2004.
-Some sections of the Act came into force on 17 January 2005.
+Some sections of the act came into force on 17 January 2005.
 It was repealed and replaced by the Marine and Coastal Area (Takutai Moana) Act 2011.

 Origins

 Ngati Apa v Attorney-General

 In 1997, an application was made to the Māori Land Court requesting, amongst other matters, that "the foreshore and seabed of the Marlborough Sounds, extending the limits of New Zealand's territorial sea" be defined as Māori customary land under the Te Ture Whenua Māori Act 1993.
 The Māori Land Court determined that it could consider the issue, but was overruled by the High Court.
 On 19 June 2003, New Zealand's Court of Appeal ruled in Ngati Apa v Attorney-General, amongst other matters, that: